 Why do people always feel like life has made things harder for them than it has for other people?

 A paper was published at Cornell, “The Headwinds/Tailwinds Asymmetry” by Tom Gilovich and Shai Davidai, trying to get a handle on how or why it’s so easy for people to feel like everyone else has it easier.
-It talks about how feeling put upon and being resentful curdles our well-being and how we would all benefit from feeling some more gratitude…But why is this so hard?
+Feeling put upon and being resentful curdles our well-being, it argues, and we would all benefit from feeling some more gratitude…But why is this so hard?

 Sometimes it can be so easy to reflect on all that we’re up against rather than all that brought us here.

 The paper presented an idea familiar to any of us that run or cycle: when you run into the wind, it’s all you notice.
 It slows your speed and, as you lean in to try to fight it, every second you count down until the course changes and the wind gets at your back.